 - 1. Choose the USB Target. - 2.
 In the Image box, click the Select Image File button to browse for the .hex file to program the flash device. - 3.
-Choose the SPI Active using JTAG Bridge (New) or SPI Active x8 using JTAG Bridge (New) programming mode. - 4.
+Choose the SPI Active using JTAG Bridge (New) or SPI Active x8 using JTAG Bridge (New) programming mode.

 Turn on the Auto configure JTAG Bridge Image option.
-For Titanium FPGAs, the Programmer automatically loads the .bit file.
-Skip step 5 if you want to use the pre-loaded .bit file. - 5.
-Specify the .bit file. - a) In the Programming Mode box, click Select Image File. - b) The Open Image File dialog box opens to a directory of available pre-built .bit files.
+For Titanium Topaz FPGAs, the Programmer automatically loads the .bit file.
+Skip step 5 if you want to use the pre-loaded .bit file.

+- 5. (Optional) Specify the .bit file. - a) In the Programming Mode box, click Select Image File. - b) The Open Image File dialog box opens to a directory of available pre-built .bit files.
 Choose the file for your FPGA (Trion), or browse to find your own .bit file.

+Browse to find your own .bit file.

-The Programmer remembers which file you specify and uses it automatically the next time you run the Programmer. - 6.
-Click Start Program.
+The Programmer remembers which file you specify and uses it automatically the next time you run the Programmer.

+6. Click Start Program.
 The Programmer first configures the FPGA and then programs the flash device.

-Important: If you are using the Titanium RSA bitstream authentication security feature, you need to use a signed .bit file.
-Copy the bundled .bit file from < Efinity version > /pgm/fli/titanium to another directory and sign it.
+Important: If you are using the Titanium Topaz RSA bitstream authentication security feature, you need to use a signed .bit file.
+Copy the bundled .bit file from <Efinity version>/pgm/fli/titanium/pgm/fli/topaz to another directory and sign it.
 Then point to the signed .bit file in the Programmer.
 You can also create your own .bit file if you prefer.

-Refer to Using the Efinity Bitstream Security Key Generator on page 27 for information on signing existing .bit files.
+Refer to Using the Efinity Bitstream Security Key Generator on page 29 for information on signing existing .bit files.